Bernt Tunold: Later life

-Tunold bought an old smoke cottage in 1916 in Gloppen, in Sogn og Fjordane.
+Tunold bought an old smoke cottage in 1916 in Gloppen Municipality, in Sogn og Fjordane.
 The cottage, where he lived for almost four years, as well as its surroundings, was the subject of many of his paintings from this period.
 He married Edel Prøitz in 1920, and they had one child.
 Unable to purchase the land lot where the smoke cottage was located, Tunold moved the cottage to Selje.
 For economic reasons, the family was forced to sell the cottage and move to Bergen.
 Tunold made several journeys in western Norway in the last 25 years of his life, leaving his family in order to paint landscapes, portraits, still lives and interiors.
 Bernt Tunold died in Bergen on January 23, 1946.